nickolyamba/The-NYTimes-Search-App/README.md

-The app available <a href="http://mysourcecode.org/osu_projects/CS494/Week8/NYTSearch.html">here</a>
+The app is available <a href="http://mysourcecode.org/osu_projects/CS494/Week8/NYTSearch.html">here</a>